KaydenVandecaveye/SudokuSolver/README.md

 <br />
 <br />
 solve function:<br/>
 This function is responsible for solving the sudoku grid through recursion.
-We first establish the base case  and then cycle through the function until the base case is fulfilled which means the sudoku grid is solved.<br/>
+We first establish the base case and then iterate through the function until the base case is fulfilled which means the sudoku grid is solved.<br/>
 <br/>
 <img src="https://imgur.com/W9EBJUW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />